Sherpa team to attempt to scale Everest in 5 days in winter - WHIZ News

 Team leader Tashi Lakpa, 34, said he and the others plan to reach the 8,850-meter (29,035-foot) summit on Saturday, make a quick descent and return to Kathmandu, Nepal’s capital, on Sunday.

-“The last teams that scaled the peak in winter did it in two months time, but we are planning to do it in five days.
+“The last teams that scaled the peak in winter did it in two months, but we are planning to do it in five days.
 We are attempting to set a new mountaineering record,” Lakpa said Monday in Kathmandu.

-The team members will be battling extreme cold, high winds and piled-up snow and ice as they try to become the first to reach the top of the world’s highest mountain in the winter in 27 years.
+The team members will be battling extreme cold, high winds and piled-up snow and ice as they try to become the first to reach the top of Everest in the winter in 27 years.

-Only a handful have reached the mountain’s peak during that season.
+Only a handful of climbers have reached the mountain’s peak during that season.
 The feat was first accomplished in 1980, and has not been done since 1993.

 Everest is mainly scaled during the spring climbing season in April and May, when weather conditions are favorable.